mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 The receiver is an instance of this type.

 Methods are particularly useful for types that implement interfaces.
-Otherwise we can just write functions that take a value of the type as an argument.
+Otherwise we could just write functions that take a value of the type as an argument.

 One benefit of defining a method on a type instead of defining a function that takes an argument of the type is that the name can often be shorter without losing meaning.
-For example, we could add a `getAge` method to a `Person` type or we could define a `getPersonAge` function that takes a `Person`.
+For example, we can add a `getAge` method to a `Person` type or we can define a `getPersonAge` function that takes a `Person`.
 The difference is even more significant for calls made from another package because in that case function names must be prefixed with the package name whereas method names do not.